-CAUTION: You must unplug the power cord and wait approximately 30 seconds for the power to drain before adding or removing memory modules.
-Regardless of the power-on state, voltage is always supplied to the memory modules as long as the thin client is plugged into an active AC outlet.
-Adding or removing memory modules while voltage is present may cause irreparable damage to the memory modules or system board.
+CAUTION: You must unplug the power cord and wait approximately 30 seconds for the power to drain before adding or removing the memory module.
+Regardless of the power-on state, voltage is always supplied to the memory module as long as the thin client is plugged into an active AC outlet.
+Adding or removing the memory module while voltage is present may cause irreparable damage to the memory module or system board.